tardate/LittleArduinoProjects/Electronics101/CD4046/VCO/README.md

 [![CD4046_functional_diagram](./assets/CD4046_functional_diagram.png?raw=true)](https://www.futurlec.com/4000Series/CD4046.shtml)

 ## Output

 The datasheet I have doesn't include specific ratings for the VCO output, but seems to imply nothing greater than ~8mA.
-The device does not really appear to be desinged to drive any significant load.
+The device does not really appear to be designed to drive any significant load.

 For that reason, I'm using the output to switch a load via a MOSFET.
 While testing, I just had an LED indicator wired up.
 Since I'm aiming for an audible range, this could be a speaker output.

 ## Determining Minimum and Maximum Frequency